 Just over a week after his return to the UK - on Valentine's Day – the Argentina international has finally said sorry for going missing for the past three months, having fallen out with City manager Roberto Mancini.

 It’s hard to tell exactly what has gone on behind the scenes in the past seven days at the English Premier League leaders, but Tevez now appears ready to show a commitment that he has notably lacked so far in his highly-paid stint at the Etihad Stadium.
-Read the rest of this entry »
+FULL POST

 It’s been a long time since anyone referred to boxing as a gentleman’s sport.
 Or, at least, a long time since they did it with a straight face.
 Any lingering pretensions of pugilism as an honorable and noble pursuit have vanished forever following the ugly press conference brawl between Dereck Chisora and fellow Briton David Haye in Germany.

 As the quality of boxing’s heavyweight division has declined, so the outrageousness of pre and post-fight “stunts” has increased.
 But all the experts I have spoken to insist this was not a set-up.
 It was a genuine outbreak of madness that has demeaned a sport already, metaphorically, winded and hanging on for the bell.
-Read the rest of this entry »
+FULL POST

 An Olympics is an amazing place to be.
 I call it a bit of a freak show – you sit in the canteen and you could see a seven-foot Chinese girl who is the best volleyball player in the world, and opposite you'd have an American basketball player you might have watched on television when you were growing up.

 All of a sudden you are not only among other athletes you look up to, but the other sportsmen and women who are the best in their chosen field.
 It's an amazing who's who of the sporting world when you get to an Olympic village, so you try to take all that in and not get too excited.
 You don't want to burn up too much nervous energy, you've got to remember why you are there – to compete.
-Read the rest of this entry »
+FULL POST

 Better late than never.
 That is the nicest thing I can say about Liverpool FC’s efforts to take the right stance regarding the Luis Suarez race row.